arrfour/another-matrix/ISSUES.md

 - Color theme selection (control panel doesn't update)

 ## Root Cause
-- `updatePixelColors()` and `updatePixelFonts()` only update the falling characters
+- `updatePixelColors()` and `updatePixelFonts()` only updated the falling characters
-- Control panel styling is not updated in these functions
+- Control panel styling was not included in these functions

 ## Solution
-- Extend `updatePixelColors()` to also update control panel colors
+- Extended `updatePixelColors()` to update all control panel elements
-- Extend `updatePixelFonts()` to also update control panel font
+- Extended `updatePixelFonts()` to update control panel and its children
-- Ensure control panel reflects current app state at all times
+- Ensured control panel header, buttons, labels, and inputs all reflect current state

+## Resolution
+Fixed in commit `aaf5055` and released in **v1.1**
+- Control panel now updates dynamically with all theme/font changes
+- All UI elements maintain visual consistency with app state